Shun & Kai Cutlery Care

 Cutting Surface & Cutting Technique

-The cutting surface you’re using makes a big difference in keeping your knife sharp.
+The cutting surface you use makes a big difference in keeping your knives sharp.
 A good cutting board will help retain a sharp edge for substantially longer.
-Wood, polypropylene, and acrylic boards are all excellent choices.
-Tile, ceramic, marble, granite, or any kind of glass cutting boards, on the other hand, are poor choices and are all very hard on your knives.
+Soft woods, such as hinoki, are preferred.
+Tile, ceramic, synthetic, marble, granite, or any kind of glass cutting boards are not recommended and can be very hard on your knives.

-Use your Shuns on meats and vegetables only, not on bones or very thick-skinned vegetables.
-For this heavier kitchen work, try our Classic 8” Western Chef’s Knife (DM0766), Classic Meat Cleaver (DM0767), and the Classic Produce Knife (DM0770).
-They're designed to handle more aggressive work in the kitchen, such as breaking down chickens (DM0766 & DM0767) and preparing thick-skinned vegetables like butternut squash or melons (DM0768).
+Knives are intended to be used for cutting purposes only – not for stabbing or piercing.
+Use your Shun knives on meats and vegetables only, not on bones or very thick-skinned vegetables.
+For this heavier kitchen work, try the Shun Classic Meat Cleaver (DM0767), or Shun Classic 8” Western Chef’s Knife (DM0766), which are designed to handle more aggressive work in the kitchen, such as breaking down chicken and preparing thick-skinned vegetables like butternut squash or melons.

 Cleaning and Storage

 As with any lifetime investment, it’s important to take the best care possible in order to prolong the life of your knife.
 Shun recommends that you protect your investment by handwashing your blades with gentle dish soap.
-Don’t use soaps with citrus extracts or bleach; they can promote rust.
+Don’t use soaps with citrus extracts or bleach; they can promote corrosion.
+Do not use scouring pads, steel, or gritty cleanser when cleaning the blades.
 Rinse and towel dry immediately.
 Let the knives air dry for a few minutes before returning them to storage.
 Never leave your knife sitting in a sink full of soapy water.
 It does metals no good to be submerged in water for prolonged periods of time, and it’s a danger to you when you reach in.

 Micro-corrosion, which can result in tiny chips or missing pieces in your knife’s cutting edge, can occur because moisture is left on the cutting edge.
 Moisture weakens the stainless steel and promotes micro-corrosion.
 If moisture is left on the cutting edge repeatedly, even normal use in the kitchen can result in small chips in the weakened sections of the edge.
 To guard against this, wash your knife immediately after use and dry it very thoroughly with an absorbent cloth or towel.
 Please take extra care to safely dry the sharp cutting edge of your Shun, keeping your fingers away from the edge.

-After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, sheath, magnetic bar, or in the original box.
+After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, or sheath.
 We do not recommend storing the knives unsheathed in a drawer, as this can be a potential hazard to the blades as well as your fingers.

 Honing and Sharpening

-In order to maximize the life of the blade, regular honing with a Shun steel or sharpening with a ceramic rod will be necessary.
+In order to maximize the life of the blade, regular honing with a Shun steel will be necessary.
 Weekly honing will extend the time between sharpening significantly.
-When the time comes to sharpen these premium blades, we recommend using a whetstone, the Shun electric sharpener (specifically designed to sharpen Shun’s 16° blade angle), or sending the knives to a professional sharpener or to our Tualatin, Oregon center for free sharpening.
+When the time comes to sharpen these premium blades, we recommend using a whetstone, the Kai electric sharpener (specifically designed to sharpen Shun’s 16° blade angle), or sending the knives to a professional sharpener or to our Tualatin, Oregon center for free sharpening.

 Your Shun or Kai knife comes with free lifetime sharpening.
 Just send the knife to our Tualatin, Oregon facility.
 We’ll sharpen it for free and return it to you.
 (If you live in the area, you may drop by our Warranty Department and we'll sharpen up to two knives for you while you wait.
 More than that and we'll get them to you the next day.)